Barmwato/barmwato.github.io/index.md

 author_profile: true
 ---

-Welcome to my professional portfolio.
+# Welcome to My Portfolio

-I'm **Collins Barmwato**, a passionate IT Support Specialist with a BSc in Computer Security and Forensics.
+Hi, I'm **Collins Barmwato** — an IT Support Specialist with a strong foundation in cybersecurity, holding a BSc in Computer Security and Forensics.

-Explore my:
+This portfolio showcases a curated collection of my work, including projects, hands-on labs, and professional experience.
+Whether you're a recruiter, collaborator, or fellow tech enthusiast, I’m glad you're here.

+🔍 **Explore My Work:**

 - [Resume]({{ site.baseurl }}/resume/)
 - [Projects]({{ site.baseurl }}/projects/)